 Why You'll Love This Kale Tonic

-- Quick, easy, and with only five ingredients!
-This kale tonic is super easy to make and takes just minutes!
-With only five simple ingredients—Fuji apple, kale, cucumber, lemon, and coconut water—you can enjoy fresh, homemade green juice without spending money on store-bought versions.
-Just blend, strain if you like, and enjoy!
+- Quick, easy, and made with just 5 ingredients!
+This kale tonic takes only minutes to make with Fuji apple, kale, cucumber, lemon, and coconut water.
+Just blend, strain if you like, and enjoy a fresh homemade green juice.

 - Packed with vitamins and antioxidants!
 Kale is a superfood rich in vitamin K, vitamin C, and powerful antioxidants that help fight inflammation.
 Fuji apple provides natural sweetness, fiber, and immune-boosting vitamin C. Cucumber is hydrating and contains antioxidants like beta-carotene.
 Lemon juice adds a burst of vitamin C to support a strong immune system.
 Coconut water replenishes electrolytes and keeps you hydrated.